ufukkulahli/practicing-big-o-notation/README.md

 # Practicing Big O Notation

-Big O notation is used to describe the time and space consuming of an algorithm when the input data grows.
+Big O notation is used to describe the `time` and `space` consuming of an algorithm when the input data grows.
 By measuring the efficiency of the algorithms, we can choose which one to use when.
 Letter O means `order of the function`, in other words growth rate.
 We use `n` to describe the size of the input with this notation.
 To give an example how it sounds like all together, `algorithm runtime grows 'on the order of the size of the input'`, O(n).

+## Time complexity

+Below topics are for examining the time complexity that involves in algorithms.

-## O(1)
+### O(1)

 Runs in constant time.
 This operation means constant always, fastest regardless of the input size.